-3.8.13.1 City Code Modifications
+3.7.13.1 City Code Modifications

-The intention of this section is to provide direction to the design, construction, use, and location of all signs within the development.
-The following sections or subsections shall specifically replace those within Article 1-11 of the City Code of Apache Junction, all other sections of Article 1-11 not replaced by the sections or subsections specified below shall remain the same.
+The intention of this section is to provide direction to the design, construction, use, and location of all signs within the Property.
+The following section shall specifically replace Article 1-11 of the City Code of Apache Junction.